Charter a PTA

 The Alabama PTA charters new local associations upon approval of By-Laws and receipt of membership dues.
 The Alabama PTA is a nonprofit educational support group and is exempted from federal income tax.
 All chartered PTAs are covered under this blanket exemption.
 Upon chartering, the Alabama PTA office staff secures an Employer Identification Number (EIN) from the Internal Revenue Service for the new unit.
 The PTA should keep this number with its official records.
 The number should be used for bank accounts and is required for filing a Form 990.
 Refer to the Money Matters section of the National PTAs Annual Resources for PTAs.

-To charter, a local PTA must have approved By-Laws, (use Alabama PTA Local Unit By-Laws template only) pay state and national dues, and submit a membership list of at least 50 members.
+To charter, a local PTA must have approved By-Laws, (use Alabama PTA Local Unit By-Laws template only) pay state and national dues, and submit a membership list based on enrollment numbers found on the application.

 The charter should be kept in a specific place, preferably framed and hung in the school office.
 In case of the dissolution of a local PTA, the charter will be recalled.